 1. Daylesford Victoria – Where to Stay

-I had a bit of an ill fated attempt to stay at a friend of a friend’s place in Daylesford but it turned out there were some major heating issues – combined with my lack of brownies training and very limited experience in making fires – that meant I needed to find an alternative asap.
+I had a bit of an ill-fated attempt to stay at a friend of a friend’s place in Daylesford but it turned out there were some major heating issues – combined with my lack of brownies training and very limited experience in making fires – that meant I needed to find an alternative asap.

 Best of all they have a fantastic café downstairs – Café Koukla – which is where breakfast is served.
-It is also one of the only places to have wifi so it has also been a lovely place to sit and blog.
+Cafe Koukla is also one of the only places to have wifi so it has also been a lovely place to sit and blog.

-I had two brilliant breakfasts here – the first morning was a very tasty omelette with giant hunks of bocconcini.
+I had two brilliant breakfasts at Hotel Frangos – the first morning was a very tasty omelet with giant hunks of bocconcini.
 The second morning was poached eggs, bacon and avocado on sourdough.

-It was far too cold to consider leaving the nice warm café in the evenings so night one I had a delicious pumpkin, feta, spinach and pine nut pizza delivered to my room.
+It was far too cold to consider leaving the nice warm café in the evenings so night one I had a delicious pumpkin, feta, spinach and pine nut pizza delivered to my room upstairs in Hotel Frangos.
 It took all of about 5 minutes to arrive and you could taste it was fresh from the oven.

 For a really special experience check in to The Lake House.
 This stunning property was one of the original boutique hotels and continues to be an outstanding accommodation experience.
 Its also very well known for its excellent restaurant.
 If you’re not staying at The Lakehouse do try to have a meal there.

 ⇒ read more reviews on TripAdvisor ⇒ Book Now